cloudmesh-community/fa19-523-171/project/report.md

 ![architecture](images/architecuture-171.png)

 # Progress
 1.)
-Created a AWS account/S3 - Done
+Created a AWS account/S3 - Done.
 2.)
-Updated the .cloudmesh.yaml file with awss3 key pair
+Updated the .cloudmesh.yaml file with awss3 key pair.
 3.)
 Debugged the Cloudmesh-Storage awss3.provdier.py and StorageABC.py and got the put and list commands working for AWS S3- Done
 4.)
 Uploded the files to S3 files using Cloudmesh commands(PUT and LIST) -- Done 5.)
 Created the GCP account and set up gsutil on the mac - Done